ogierpaul/UdacityDendCapstone/dags/decp/ingestion/Readme.md

 - `TRUNCATE` the staging tables
 - `COPY` the two files from S3
 - `INSERT INTO` the datalake
+- Quality checks (Table not empty - no duplicates on primary key)

 ## Dags Parameters and code
 ### EC2 Config